OpenNews/srccon-2024/attendees.md

 # Participation at SRCCON

 SRCCON is a hands-on conference, which means that everyone who attends actively participates throughout the event.
-Our [call for participation form](/participation/form/) is open till April 5 for session proposals, and it's where you tell us about what you'd like to share, whether that be as a facilitator or attendee, and what you hope to take back home with you.
+Our [call for participation form](/participation/form/) is open until April 5 for session proposals, and it's where you tell us about what you'd like to share, whether that be as a facilitator or attendee, and what you hope to take back home with you.

 We keep the size of SRCCON intentionally rather small at 300 people, and we've experimented with different ways to allocate tickets.
 We've landed on this approach—one single form to gather session ideas, applications to attend, and scholarship requests—as the easiest experience for potential attendees and a streamlined process for us in organizing the conference, too.